Skip to main content

 team_idNoTeam/Workspace ID.
 Falls back to CLICKUP_TEAM_ID when omitted.

-cursorNoPagination cursor (next_cursor from a previous call).
+cursorNoPagination cursor (the `next_cursor` returned by a previous call).

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?